 - You have an emergent need for cash.

-- You are actually getting better and expect to be able to return to the workforce.
+- You are getting better and expect to be able to return to the workforce.

 - You have figured out a way to make money even if you can no longer work in your previous occupation and getting the lump-sum payout would help "bridge the gap" until you get your earnings up.

-If none of these conditions aren't true then it is generally not a good idea to except the buyout offer.
+If none of these conditions aren't true, then it is generally not a good idea to accept the buyout offer.